My Dinner

 Make the Cake Base

-• Using a stand or hand mixer, whisk together the eggs and sugar at a high speed for approximately 8 minutes.
-This adds air into the dough.
-The mass should expand and become nice and thick.
+• Using a stand or hand mixer, whisk together eggs and sugar at high speed for about 8 minutes, until pale, thick, and doubled in volume.

-• Cover your baking form with butter and dust with some flour.
-This will help the cake pop out easier after baking.
+• Grease the cake pan with butter and dust with flour so the cake releases easily after baking.

 To make the German Butter Cream

-• Once both the pudding and butter are at room temperature, whisk the butter with the powdered sugar for about 3 minutes at a high speed.
-You will see that the butter becomes a white sheen.
+• Once the pudding and butter are both at room temperature, whisk the butter with powdered sugar on high speed for about 3 minutes until pale and fluffy.

 To make the caramelized nuts